kunstkernewek/blog/_posts/articles/2012-06-18-prose-bootstrap.md

 ---
 layout: article
-title: Introducing Prose Bootstrap
+title: Prs - Prose without extras
 abstract: Prose Bootstrap is a minimal template intended to get you started with Jekyll.
+This version is even slimmer.
 author_twitter: kunstkernewek
 author: Oliver Scott
 categories: